CLASS-Robot/class-robot.github.io/README.md

-# Nerfies

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).

-If you find Nerfies useful for your work please cite:
+If you find CLASS useful for your work please cite:
 ```
-@article{,
-  author    = {Sung-Wook Lee, Yen-Ling Kuo},
-  title     = {Diff-DAgger: Uncertainty Estimation with Diffusion Policy for Robotic Manipulation},
-  year      = {2024},
+@inproceedings{lee2024diff,
+      title={CLASS: Contrastive Learning via Action Sequence Supervision for Robot Manipulation},
+      author={Lee, Sung-Wook and Kang, Xuhui and Yang, Brandon and Kuo, Yen-Ling},
+      booktitle={Conference on Robot Learning (Corl)},
+      year={2025},
 }
 ```